New Eateries Coming to Terminal 1

 Crosswalk improvements will include an audible pedestrian-activated signal system, enhanced overhead lighting, new traffic signals, and new warning signs and pavement markings for drivers.
 Additionally, ADA-accessible ramps will be installed on both sides of the curb, and impact bollards for pedestrian and terminal safety.
 Curbside passenger waiting areas will become more spacious.

 During the next few months, pedestrians and motorists will see some overnight roadway lane closures and partially cordoned off terminal sidewalks.
 We appreciate your patience during construction as we work to make our roadways safer.
-The project is slated for completion by the end of 2019.
+The project is slated for completion in summer 2019.

 Updated: April 02, 2019